Database

 ) ENGINE=InnoDB COMMENT='Goods';

-Changing Database Connection
+Changing the Database Connection

 <?php